Semicircular arch: Description

 A round arch that sits atop the corbels, with corbels rounded to create a bell-like shape of intrados, is called a bell arch.

 When the architecture of the building dictates the rise of the arch to be less than 1/2 of its span (for example, in Roman residential construction), a segmental arch with a rounded shape that is less than a semicircle can be used.

 History and associated styles

 The popularity of the semicircular arch is based on simplicity of its layout and construction, not superior structural properties.
-The sides of this arch swing wider than the perfect funicular curve and therefore experience a bending moment with the force directed outwards.
+The sides of this arch swing wider than the perfect funicular curve and therefore experience a bending moment with the lateral (sideways) force directed outwards.
 To prevent buckling, heavy surcharge (fill), so called spandrel, needs to be applied outside of the haunches.

 In addition to the Imperial Roman construction, round arches are also associated with Byzantine, Romanesque (and Neo-Romanesque), Renaissance and Rundbogenstil styles.
 While the semicircular arch was known in the Greek architecture, it mostly played there a decorative, not structural, role.